Kiryuumaru/RestfulFirebase/README.md

           .Child(app.Auth.Session.LocalId) // User UID
           .AsRealtimeWire();

-        // Starts to subscribe and listen of the node`s local and online updates userWire.Start();
+        // Starts to subscribe and listen for the node`s local and online updates userWire.Start();

-        // Creates new listen instance without resubscribing to the node. var userDog = userWire
+        // Creates a new listen instance without resubscribing to the node to save bandwidth and usage. var userDog = userWire
           .Child("pets")
           .Child("dog");